 God hadn’t given up on Joseph’s brothers yet.
 Their hard hearts had needed breaking, breaking and re-forming into hearts alive in God.
 They had spent twenty years living with the shame of what they’d done, the grief of their father, the guilt of their sin.
 The moment they sold Joseph into slavery, they’d enslaved themselves to guilt.
 They were not free.
 They were broken men.
 Men ready to die rather than re-live it all over again.

-God’s family, the one He wanted to use to bless the whole world, needed restoration, needed a brand new beating human heart, and YHWH’s breath in lungs once more.
+God’s family, the one He wanted to use to bless the whole world, needed restoration, needed a brand new beating human heart.
+They needed YHWH’s breath in lungs once more.
 How could they lead a world of people to hope if they had no healing hope themselves?

-They had written God out of their self reliant hearts just as their father before them had attempted to do, but God picked up all their treacherous threads and with them wove a completely different picture.
+They had written God out of their self reliant hearts just as their father Jacob had attempted to do, but God in faithfulness picked up all their treacherous threads and with them wove a completely different picture.
 A bigger picture, the true picture of what was going on all along.
 Joseph and his family had seen only unravelling threads, but in God’s purposes the tapestry was never undone.

 Joseph now has a choice as his broken family stands before him, will he avenge himself, or will he allow God’s presence with him, and work in him, to lead his heart (Psalm 73:26).

 He had every reason to return the hate they’d hurled at him, this one young man.
 Every reason but one.
 The presence of God with him.

 ‘If you, Lord, kept a record of sins,

 so that we can, with reverence, serve you.’